anatomic/safer-javascript-workshop/workshop/ex-3/README.md

 ## Extension Tasks

-At the end of the test suite are two additional tests which add in some challenges around handling invalid input (i.e. missing data or the wrong type of data).
-If you have a chance, see if you can amend your code to ensure all these edge cases are covered.
+At the end of the test suite is a further test which adds in an extra challenge around handling null.